PharmEasy Blog

 Potential Risks and Safety Precautions

-Any change to normal body function comes with some risks and precautions.
-And trying to induce periods is no different.
+Any attempt to alter normal body function carries risks, and trying to induce a period is no different.

 1. Risks of Inducing Periods

-While inducing periods can be beneficial sometimes, it comes with downsides too.
+While attempting to induce periods can be beneficial sometimes, it has its own set of risks.
 You might face hormonal imbalances, disturbed period patterns, or side effects from medicines.

 2. Dangers of trying to induce a period if pregnant

-It’s important not to try and start your periods if there’s a chance you might be pregnant.
-Substances that induce period can cause miscarriages.
+It’s important not to try and start your period if there’s a chance you might be pregnant.
+Substances that induce menstruation can also cause miscarriages.

-3. Treatment side effects for conditions like amenorrhea, PCOS
+3. Treatment side effects for conditions like amenorrhea and PCOS

 4. When should you see a doctor?